SyncfusionExamples/syncfusion-react-spreadsheet-aws-s3-integration/README.md

 📌 **Notes**

-- Update the fetch() URLs in the sample to point to your local backend endpoints for OpenFromS3 and SaveToS3.
+- Update the fetch() URLs in the React sample to point to your local backend endpoints for `OpenFromS3` and `SaveToS3`.
-- The sample includes a dropdown list with three predefined Excel files:
+- The React sample includes a dropdown list with three predefined Excel files:

    ```javascript
    const fileList = [